Ultimate Travel Guide to Vietnam

 Quick Information

-• Vietnam has 54 ethnic groups, and 87% of Viet Kinh people inhabit the Red River Delta, the central coastal Delta, the Mekong Delta, and cities.
+- Vietnam has 54 ethnic groups, and 87% of Viet Kinh people inhabit the Red River Delta, the Central Coastal Delta, and Mekong Delta.

 Vietnam Visa Requirements

 As the Visa regulations keep changing, it is best to double-check with your embassy or on the government website.
 When planning a trip to Vietnam, ensure that your passport is valid for at least six months and has two blank pages.
-Check the latest regulations and Apply for a Vietnam Visa.
+For the latest regulations and how to apply, go to How to apply for a Vietnam Visa.

 Safety in Vietnam